Jawbone/JBChartView/README.md

 	{
 		return ...; // color of line in chart
 	}

+If you don't require a custom UIView, simply supply a color for the bar instead:

+	- (UIColor *)barChartView:(JBBarChartView *)barChartView colorForBarViewAtIndex:(NSUInteger)index;

 Furthermore, the color of the selection bar (on touch events) can be customized via the <i>optional</i> protocol: